 Berry Cobbler Trager grill style, served with a scoop of homemade vanilla ice cream!

-We really LOVED this berry cobbler, cooked Traeger grill style!
-I am excited to try other desserts on the grill, as well, including chocolate chip cookies!
-I hope you will consider making this recipe.
-I realize lots of people do not have Traeger grills, but this is a very good tasting cobbler, so I would encourage you to make it in your oven.
-It will taste DELICIOUS!
+Maybe you will consider making this recipe for those you love.
+I realize lots of people do not have Traeger grills, but this is a very good tasting cobbler, so I’d encourage you to make it in your oven as well.
+It is DELICIOUS!

-Looking For More “Traeger Smoked” Dessert Recipes?
+Looking For More “Traeger Grill” Recipes?

-There is a Newsletter subscription box on the top right side (or bottom) of each blog post, depending on the device you use, where you can easily submit your e-mail address (only) to be included in my mailing list.
+There is a Newsletter subscription box on the top right (or bottom) of each blog post, depending on the device you use.

-You Can Also Find Me On Social Media:
+Find Me On Social Media:

 Facebook page: The Grateful Girl Cooks!